kfigiela/distributed-process-test-task/README.md

 Each node may be provided with initial list of known nodes.
 To do this one needs to create a file in format `host:port` per line and it’s location is provided by `--peers-file knownPeers.txt`.

 After startup, nodes try to connect with all nodes supplied.
 They do this by sending their known peers list to the other node.
 Each node, upon receiving known nodes from the other node merges it to local known peers list.
 If it was modified by doing that, it sends this merged version to all known peers.
 Ultimately, all nodes should have the same peer list.
 While this protocol is suboptimal as it involves more communication than necessary, it still does its job.
+My implementation does not consider nodes going down and being removed from the cluster during runtime.

 Additionally, known peers list is retransmitted to all known peers that have not yet responded a few times per second, to ensure a quick cluster warmup.

 Nodes start to send data just after startup.
 For testing purposes, I allow for a certain warmup period for peer exchange (configured with `--connect-for` option, defaults to 0).
 After this period data transmission starts.
 However, this is not required for data consistency, since I implement retransmissions (as long as data to be retransmitted is in local buffer).
+Using this delay may be particularly helpful wiht clusters running under rough network conditions.

 ## Retransmissions